-Check to see if you are registered on ROSI/ACORN by logging into the website and reviewing the information displayed on the home screen in the "Registration" section.
-If your status is "Registered" for the current session, your registration is complete.
-If your status is "Invited to Register" you risk being removed from your courses.
+You may see if you have successfully registered for the term by logging into your ACORN account.
+Simply review the information in the "Registration" section.
+If your status is listed as "Registered" for the current term, your registration is complete.
+If your status reads "Invited to Register" you risk having your courses removed.